errare-humanum-est1/jars/README.md

 # jars

-jars is a sideproject, where you
+jars does what you'd think it does, you have a jar, or multiple jars, and you can add and remove little papers with something written on them